By: Marilyn L. Davis

 - Primacy demonstrates that some people remember the first few items from the list – like a title.

-Our memory has three basic functions: encoding, storing, and retrieving information.
+Our memory has three primary functions: encoding, storing and retrieving information.

 - Encoding is the act of getting information into our memory system.

 - Storage is the retention of the information

 - Retrieval gets the information into conscious awareness.

 An excellent way to get information into your reader’s memory is through an excellent conclusion, which provides your readers with a different type of summary or synopsis of the content – helping them remember the content and you as the writer.

 Putting more emphasis on your conclusions can reinforce summaries, introductions, and content.